 There’s no getting around it… spring cleaning just isn’t complete without giving your compressed air dryers the attention they need to stay in peak operating condition.
 Just as homeowners spruce up everything from the basement to the backyard as warmer weather and increased humidity approach, the same philosophy applies when it comes to your compressed air dryers.

 “Lack of maintenance is the enemy of refrigerated compressed air drying systems,” notes Jim Osmun, General Manager for Quincy Scales Industrial.
 “As humidity levels increase during the spring and summer months, moisture can accumulate in systems that aren’t properly maintained, reducing efficiency and eventually causing them to fail.
-That’s why at Scales we strongly recommend a thorough ‘spring cleaning’ before humidity levels and temperatures reach their peak.”
+That’s why at Quincy Scales Industrial we strongly recommend a thorough ‘spring cleaning’ before humidity levels and temperatures reach their peak.”

-To help ensure smooth, non-interrupted service, Scales offers complete “Pre-Summer” maintenance on all major brands of refrigerated air dryers.
-With the tri-state area’s largest service fleet and 24-hour service, the Scales team can provide the complete spectrum of preventive maintenance necessary to keep your compressed air systems cool and productive throughout the summer months by preventing minor and serious breakdowns that can shut down production and wreak havoc in terms of lost time and profits.
-“Of course, we also provide emergency service when systems do break down,” adds Loesing, “but our preference is to prevent any system problems before they occur.
+To help ensure smooth, non-interrupted service, Quincy Scales Industrial offers complete “Pre-Summer” maintenance on all major brands of refrigerated air dryers.
+With the tri-state area’s largest service fleet and 24-hour service, the Quincy Scales Industrial team can provide the complete spectrum of preventive maintenance necessary to keep your compressed air systems cool and productive throughout the summer months by preventing minor and serious breakdowns that can shut down production and wreak havoc in terms of lost time and profits.
+“Of course, we also provide emergency service when systems do break down,” adds Osmun, “but our preference is to prevent any system problems before they occur.
 It’s much easier for us and a whole lot less costly for our customers.”